veyon/docs/admin/ldap.rst

 .. hint:: A standard Active Directory does not have an attribute for storing MAC addresses.
 You'll need to populate MAC addresses manually in an existing unused attribute such as ``wwwHomepage`` or extend the AD scheme.
 Additionally you can grant computers group write access to ``SELF`` and let them store the MAC address of the first physical LAN adapter by using a PowerShell startup script.

 Computer room attribute
     If the LDAP scheme for computer objects needs a special attribute for the mapping to a room, this attribute name can be entered here.
 You can use the :guilabel:`Test` button to verify, whether the members of a computer room can be correctly queried using the configured attribute.
-In the advanced settings, you can configure in section :ref:`Computer Rooms` that the computer room attribute is used.
+In the advanced settings, you can configure in section :ref:`LdapComputerRooms` that the computer room attribute is used.

 Computer room name attribute
     If computer groups or computer contains are used as rooms, instead of the *Common Names* of these groups or objects, the value of a specific attribute for the displayed room name can be used.
 For example, if computer groups have an attribute ``name`` or ``description``, you can store a meaningful room declaration in this place.

-.. _AdvancedSettings:
+.. _LDAPAdvancedSettings:

 Advanced settings
 -----------------